-The Audit Committee's policy is to pre-approve all audit and permissible non-audit services rendered by Grant Thornton LLP, our independent registered public accounting firm.
-The Audit Committee preapproves specified services in defined categories of audit services, audit-related services and tax services up to specified amounts, as part of the Audit Committee's approval of the scope of the engagement of Grant Thornton LLP or on an individual case-by-case basis before Grant Thornton LLP is engaged to provide a service.
-The Audit Committee has determined that the rendering of the services other than audit services by Grant Thornton LLP is compatible with maintaining the principal accountant's independence.
+The Audit Committee's policy is to pre-approve all audit and permissible non-audit services rendered by our independent registered public accounting firm.
+The Audit Committee pre-approves specified services in defined categories of audit services, audit-related services and tax services up to specified amounts, as part of the Audit Committee's approval of the scope of the engagement of our independent registered public accounting firm or on an individual case-by-case basis before our independent registered public accounting firm is engaged to provide a service.
+The Audit Committee has determined that the rendering of the services other than audit services by Grant Thornton LLP during 2021 and 2020 was compatible with maintaining their independence.